farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 When you make an action roll, you need to know which of the **12 Actions** your character is going for.
 Are they `Bonding` with a local merchant, or `Swaying` them into thinking that their prices are too high?

 Use the action rating (darkened dots beside the action) as your base dice pool.

+### Active Opposition

+Since NPCs don't roll for their actions, an action roll does double-duty: **it resolves the action of the PC as well as any NPCs that are involved**.

+The action roll tells us the results and the consequences of an action at the same time.

+On a `6`, the PC wins and gets what they wanted.
+On a `4 or 5`, both the PC and the NPC have an effect on the result.
+On a `1-3`, the NPC wins and results in a consequence for the PC.

+### No Action Dots

+If an action doesn't have any action dots darkened, then you roll `2d6` and **pick the worst**.
+This gives you around a 25% chance of success, so the odds aren't great.

+That being said, you can always `push yourself`, `add tension` to the scene, get an `assist`, or use an `asset` to add more dice to your pool.
+More on that later.

+For now, let's take a look at the different tools you can use to resolve the different situations that arise in your story.

 > #### Choosing an Action
 >